wxllow/twillow/README.md

 # Twillow

-A modular SMS bot using the Twilio API, written in Python.
+A modular SMS bot using the Twilio API, written in Python (with modules written in lua).
 The name is a combination of Twilio and the creator's name, Willow.

 ## Features